anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Give me six hours to chop down a tree and I will spend the first four sharpening the axe.
+Quote: No yesterdays are ever wasted for those who give themselves to today.

-By: Abraham Lincoln
+By: Brendan Behan